TomHarrop/ird-5acc-paper/ms/manuscript.md

 > *More primary branch do not correlate with increased rachis length but with reduced internode length.*

-Domesticated rice produces more seeds.
-To do so, domesticated rice has to produce more spikelet, since each rice spikelet produces one single seed.
+Domesticated rice produces more seeds, and more spikelet, since in rice  each spikelet produces one single seed.

-Those extra spikelet on the panicle and rice, satisfies this requirement by producing complex panicle branch structures.
+Too lodge those extra spikelet on the panicle domesticated rice produces complex panicle branch structures.

-Hereby we describe how domesticated rice lodges more spikelets on its panicles at the phenotypic level.
+Hereby we describe how the panicle oif domesticated rice evolved to lodge more spikelets on its panicles at the phenotypic level.
 We also explore how those phenotypes are determined transcriptomically.

 ## In panicles of Asian and African rice, farmers selected for a similar phenotype